slackapi/bolt-js/docs/_advanced/error_handling.md

 <div class="secondary-content" markdown="0">
 There may be cases where you need to log additional data from a request in the global error handler.
 Or you may simply wish to have access to the `logger` you've passed into Bolt.

-When passing `extendedErrorHandler: true` to the constructor, the error handler will receive an object with `error`, `logger`, `context`, and the `body` of the request.
+Starting with version 3.8.0, when passing `extendedErrorHandler: true` to the constructor, the error handler will receive an object with `error`, `logger`, `context`, and the `body` of the request.

 It is recommended to check whether a property exists on the `context` or `body` objects before accessing its value, as the data available in the `body` object differs from event to event, and because errors can happen at any point in a request's lifecycle (i.e. before a certain property of `context` has been set).
 </div>